NaamaLevy1/Unicorn-company-project/README.md

 # Unicorn-company-project
-Analyzing the Unicorn Company (a platforms that allow people to buy products online: from books, toys, clothes, and shoes to food, furniture, and other household items) data set in Tableau ans SQL and spreadsheet.
+Analyzing the Unicorn Company (a platforms that allow people to buy products online: from books, toys, clothes, and shoes to food, furniture, and other household items) data set in Tableau ,SQL and spreadsheet.